wagamamaz/tensorflow-wrapper-compare/README.md

 Run Keras, TensorLayer and Tflearn with same model and data on a same GPU machine.

-The parameter initialization may have slightly different, but would not effect the comparsion of speed.
+The parameter initialization may have slightly different, but would not effect the speed.

 Feel free to PUSH !